Line A (Rome Metro): Station announcements

 In the S/300 cars, upon leaving a station, the next stop is announced as well as which side of the train the doors will open on.
 Upon entering the next station, the name of the station and which side the doors will open on is repeated.
 Once the train stops, several beeps go off as the doors open.
 A higher pitch chime sounds before the doors close.
 The cycle then repeats.

 For example, this is how the announcements play for a train stopping at Barberini:

 Upon leaving either Spagna or Repubblica, the announcement plays:

 "Prossima fermata: Barberini–Fontana di Trevi.
 Uscita lato destro."
 (Translation: "Next stop: Barberini–Trevi Fountain.
 Exit right side.")

 Then when the train enters Barberini, the announcement plays:

 "Barberini–Fontana di Trevi.
 Uscita lato destro."
 (Translation: "Barberini–Trevi Fountain.
 Exit right side.")

+Statistics

 Accidents

 On 17 October 2006, an accident caused the death of one person and injury to more than 100 others.

-Possible extensions

-Further extensions to Line A are being considered to the north, from Battistini to Torrevecchia Monastero (5 km and 5 stations).